endojs/endo/packages/ses/demos/challenge/README.md

 You provide the attacker's program by pasting its source code into the box and pressing the Execute button.
-The attack program is confined in an SES environment (shared with the defender), which means it is limited to ``strict`` mode and has access to the usual ECMAScript primordials (Object, String, Array, Math, Map, Date (but see below), and so on).
+The attack program is confined in an SES environment (shared with the defender), which means it is limited to ``strict`` mode and has access to the usual ECMAScript intrinsics (Object, String, Array, Math, Map, Date (but see below), and so on).
 But it does not have access to platform objects (``window``, ``document``, or ``XHR`` on a web browser, or ``require`` on Node.js).

-In addition to the primordials, the attacker's program gets access to two
+In addition to the intrinsics, the attacker's program gets access to two
 endowments: ``guess(code)`` and ``log(message)``.
 These are provided by the defender.